struppigel/PortEx/README.md

 * File scoring based on statistical information

 For more information have a look at [PortEx Wiki](https://github.com/katjahahn/PortEx/wiki) and the [Documentation](http://katjahahn.github.io/PortEx/javadocs/)

-### Version Information

-The current version is in Beta, so beware of bugs and changes of the API until the first release.
-The first release will be in December/January 2014.

 ### Using PortEx